Metta Sandiford-Artest: The Malice at the Palace

 On November 19, 2004, Artest was at the center of an altercation among players and fans during a game in Auburn Hills, Michigan, between Artest's Pacers and the home team Detroit Pistons.
-The brawl involved Artest, Pistons center Ben Wallace, Artest's teammates Jermaine O'Neal and Stephen Jackson, several other players, and spectators including Pistons fans John Green and A.J.
-Shackleford.
+The brawl involved Artest, Pistons center Ben Wallace, Artest's teammates Jermaine O'Neal and Stephen Jackson, several other players, and spectators including Pistons fans John Green and A. J. Shackleford.

 The fight resulted in the game being stopped with less than a minute remaining.
 O'Neal, Jackson, and Wallace were suspended indefinitely the day after the game.
 A day later, the NBA suspended Artest for the rest of the regular season, plus any playoff games.
 Artest missed 86 games, the longest suspension for an on-court incident in NBA history.

 Aftermath and trade

 After playing 16 games early in the 2005–06 season, Artest demanded a trade from the Indiana Pacers, and he was placed on the team's inactive roster.
 Artest's call for a trade created a rift between him and his teammates.
 "We felt betrayed, a little disrespected," teammate Jermaine O'Neal said.
 As for their basketball relationship, O'Neal added: "The business relationship is over.
 That's fact."
 Pacers president Larry Bird said he also felt "betrayed" and "disappointed."

 On January 24, 2006, reports from NBA sources confirmed that the Sacramento Kings had agreed to trade Peja Stojaković to the Pacers for Artest.
 However, before the trade could be completed, many press outlets reported that Artest had informed team management that he did not want to go to the Kings.
 According to Artest's agent, his original trade request was only made because he was upset when he heard rumors that the Pacers were going to trade him to the Kings for Stojaković early in the season.
-While not denying his agent's story, Artest did deny that he had rejected the trade to Sacramento, saying that he would play anywhere; hence, contradicting earlier press accounts stating Artest was holding up the trade.
+While not denying his agent's story, Artest did deny that he had rejected the trade to Sacramento, saying that he would play anywhere, contradicting earlier press accounts stating Artest was holding up the trade.
 Given conflicting accounts, it is unclear why the trade was delayed, but it was nonetheless completed on January 25 and Artest was officially sent to the Kings for Stojaković.